What Is Collaborative Divorce?

 In a collaborative divorce, lawyers, mental health professionals, and the divorcing couple enter into a participation agreement, setting out the framework for a collaborative case.
 The agreement requires voluntary disclosure of financial information, a commitment to fair dealing, and a requirement that if the process fails to yield a settlement, both lawyers will withdraw from representation of the parties, and will not participate in any litigation.

 Collaborative divorce only succeeds if the professionals involved are highly trained and experienced in this process.
-The unique qualifications of Paule, Camazine & Blumenthal’s St. Louis family law attorneys allow us to offers this innovative alternative to a litigated divorce.
+The unique qualifications of Paule, Camazine & Blumenthal’s St. Louis and Clayton, MO family law attorneys allow us to offer this innovative alternative to a litigated divorce.
+Contact our collaborative divorce attorneys in St. Louis and Clayton, MO today.

 Alan E. Freed is a founding member of the Collaborative Family Law Association and a member of the International Academy of Collaborative Professionals.